 Between 2007-2011, together with Eduina Vaz, I edited the booklets Cadernos Consciência e Resistência Negra/Notebooks Consciousness and Black Resistance.
 In 2014 my book Na Pó di Spéra.
 Percursos nos Bairros da Estrada Militar, Santa Filomena e Encosta Nascente/ In the Dust of Waiting.
 Paths in the neighborhoods of Estrada Militar, Santa Filomena and Encosta Nascente, was published by Fundação Calouste Gulbenkian.

-Along with filmmaker Filipa César, I co-authored the short film Navigating the Pilot School (2016).
+Along with filmmaker Filipa César, I co-authored the short film Navigating the Pilot School (2016), and Mangrove School (2022).

-I am too, on a personal research project focused on The Walking Archives, the liberation struggle, memory, generation and imaginaries.
+Currently, I am Tenure Track Assistant Professor at Drexel University in Philadelphia, in the department of History and Africana Studies.
+I am working on a book proposal focused on The Walking Archives, the liberation struggle, memory, generation and imaginaries.

 History of the Liberation Struggles ans Social Movements

 City University of New York (CUNY) The Graduate Center